 Now that you know which audio output your TV has, you can consider how to connect it to your speaker system.

 The easiest method is to use the same connection type as your television’s audio output.
-So, if your TV has a digital optical output, you should connect it to an optical input on your soundbar or amplifier.
+For example, if your TV has a digital optical output, you should connect it to an optical input on your soundbar or amplifier.

 Using an HDMI ARC connection from your TV is convenient, but your soundbar or amplifier will need to support HDMI ARC for this to work.

-A coaxial digital audio output should connect to a coaxial input – and a stereo analog output connects to a matching stereo analog input on your amplifier or soundbar.
+A coaxial digital audio output should connect to a coaxial input – and a stereo analog output should wire to a matching stereo analog input on your amplifier or soundbar.